jalanya/creating-responsive-web-design-web-1/README.md

 ```

-## Creating a Menu System with CSS: Clearing Floats with CSS Pseudo-elements
+## Creating the Style and Layout with CSS: Clearing Floats with CSS Pseudo-elements

 The section of main is not going down to extend around all of the items that are floating inside of it, because whenever we float or position an element, the parent container will not extend to the height or width of the items inside.